mehmet-ylcnky/BorrowScope/examples/ownership-patterns/README.md

 # Ownership Patterns

-A hands-on example demonstrating Rust ownership patterns with BorrowScope runtime tracking.
+A hands-on example demonstrating Rust ownership patterns with BorrowScope runtime tracking, including RAII guards and filtering API.

 ## What It Demonstrates